Samsung/tizen-docs/docs/application/web/guides/multimedia/media-controller.md

 - Setting content type

-    You can [set the content type](#setting-content-type-for-currently-playing-media) for the currently playing media
+    You can [set the content type](#setting-content-type-for-currently-playing-media) for the currently playing media.

 - Setting age rating

-    You can [set the age rating](#setting-content-age-rating-for-currently-playing-media) for the currently playing media
+    You can [set the age rating](#setting-content-age-rating-for-currently-playing-media) for the currently playing media.

 - Managing playlists on server side